JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 ![](animsincos.gif)

-Another way how to create an animation is using the `@animate` macro.
-Consider the following 3D surface plot
+Another way how to create an animation is by the `@animate` macro.
+We now create the following 3D surface plot.

 ```julia
 x = range(-5, 5; length = 400)